 Our CECL reserves are evaluated on a quarterly basis.
 The determination of our CECL reserves requires us to make certain estimates and judgments, which may be difficult to determine and are subject to uncertain and changing economic, market and other circumstances.
 Our estimates and judgments are based on a number of factors, including projected cash flow from the collateral securing our loans, debt structure (including the availability of reserves and recourse guarantees), likelihood of repayment in full at the maturity of a loan, potential for refinancing, the creditworthiness of borrowers and expected market discount rates for the real estate and other assets serving as collateral for our loan investments, all of which remain uncertain and are subjective.
 In determining the adequacy of our CECL reserves, we rely on our experience and our evaluation of economic conditions and market factors.
 If our assumptions prove to be incorrect, our CECL reserves may not be sufficient to cover losses inherent in our loan portfolio and adjustment may be necessary to allow for different economic conditions or adverse developments in our loan portfolio.
-Consequently, a problem with one or more loans could require us to significantly increase the level of our CECL reserves.
-Our estimates and judgments may not be correct and, therefore, our results of operations and financial condition could be severely impacted.
+Consequently, a problem with one or more loans could condition could be severely impacted.